jdauphant/developers-documentation/_scalingo_api/notifications.md

 ## Notifications platform

-Scalingo let you use different platform to send your notifications.
+Scalingo lets you use different platforms to send your notifications.

 --- row ---